leosala/sacla/Readme.md

 Before using go to utilities folder and execute `compile_cython.sh` to compile the cython code!

 # Examples
+## Adding DAQ information to DataConvert3 hdf5 files

+`cd scripts && python convert_sacla_hdf5.py infile.h5 outfile.h5`

+Please check the source code, as some parameters are hardcoded.
+Also, this script can be used to convert SACLA data files into having contiguous datasets (compared to one-image-per-tag datasets): please check the code.

 ## Running the DataConvert4 automatic converter:
 `./get_data.py -l -d <runnumber>`